BardicDefense/purple-hack/README.md

 A successful lockpicking attempt disarms all detected traps in addition to opening the lock, but undetected traps will be set off automatically before any lockpicking roll is made, unless specified otherwise.

 ## Magic & Spells

-### Preparing & Casting

-**Preparing Spells:** Spell preparation can occur no more than once every 24 hours, requires at least 4 hours of uninterrupted rest immediately prior, and no fatigue levels from exhaustion or lack of sleep.
-One interrupted hour of study is then needed to prepare all spells chosen, no matter how many, but can prepare no more than two uses of the same spell at any one time (altering a spell with a feat does not make it a "different" spell).
-Spells, once cast, are lost from the casting character's memory and cannot be reused until the caster prepares them again.

-**Spell Disruption**: If, between declaring a spell and casting it, the caster is hit by an attack or the like (even if no damage is dealt), or fails a saving throw, the spell is disrupted: it fails and its spell slot is emptied with no other effect.
-Note that only spells being cast can be disrupted.
-Spell effects from a rod, staff, wand, etc. and spell-like innate creature abilities are immune to disruption.

 ### Gaining New Spells